Mack the Knife: 1976 Manheim–Willett extension ("")

 Not in such an obvious place.

 This version was performed by Lyle Lovett on the soundtrack of the 1994 film Quiz Show.
 Darin's version plays over the opening credits and Lovett's over the closing credits.
-This interpretation was performed by Sting on Hal Willner's 1985 Weill tribute album Lost in the Stars and also recorded by Nick Cave in the late 1990s.
+This interpretation was performed by Sting on Hal Willner's 1985 Weill tribute album Lost in the Stars and also recorded by Nick Cave for the 1997 tribute album September Songs – The Music of Kurt Weill.

 1994 translation

 A much darker translation by Robert David MacDonald and Jeremy Sams into English was used for the 1994 Donmar Warehouse theatrical production in London.
 The new translation attempted to recapture the original tone of the song: